Few stadiums will have a legacy as far-reaching as that of Ras Abu Aboud Stadium.

 Demonstrating new possibilities

-In its short lifetime, Ras Abu Aboud Stadium will guide the way towards more sustainable and more legacy-driven sporting competitions, opening up hosting opportunities to countries all over the world.
+In its short lifetime, Ras Abu Aboud Stadium will set a new benchmark and guide the way towards more sustainable and more legacy-driven sporting competitions, opening up hosting opportunities to countries all over the world.

 The legacy at home